-Motley had 828 career carries for 4,720 yards and 5,827 total yards from scrimmage in his nine years in the league.
+In his nine years in the league, Motley had 828 career carries for 4,720 yards and 5,827 total yards from scrimmage.
 He led the league in rushing in 1950.
-Not bad for a man who had to request a tryout to have an opportunity to play in the NFL.
+That is not bad for a man who had to request a tryout to have an opportunity to play in the NFL.
 Motley was also named to the NFL’s 75th-anniversary team.

 Perry was straight out of Compton, Compton Community College, that is.
 Perry had a spectacular career with the 49ers being named to the NFL’s All-Decade Team in the 1950s.
 Perry led the league in rushing yards, carries, and yards from scrimmage in 1953 and 1954; rushing yards in 1949; rushing yards per game in 1949, 1953, and 1954; and touchdowns in 1949, 1953, and 1954.
 He had 1,929 career rushes for 9,723 yards and 71 touchdowns.
 He also has 11,744 career yards from scrimmage and 83 combined scores.

 Groza joined the Browns after World War II and made an immediate impact.
-He was the NFL’s scoring leader in 1957, and he is the Browns’ all-time scoring leader with 1,608 points.
+He was the NFL’s scoring leader in 1957 and the Browns’ all-time scoring leader with 1,608 points.
 In addition, he’s reached the Pro Bowl nine times, was a four-time first-team All-Pro, led the league in field goals made five times.

 The Houston Oilers initially signed Brown, was cut, and ended up with the Denver Broncos until finally settling with the Oakland Raiders in 1967.
 Brown had a career total of 54 interceptions for 472 yards and two touchdowns.
 He appeared in five AFC All-Star Games and four Pro Bowls, and he returned an interception for a 75-yard touchdown in Super Bowl XI, which the Raiders won.

 Gates was an excellent basketball player in College, but he flourished in the NFL.
-Gates was selected to the NFL 2000s All-Decade Team, and he was also awarded the NFL Alumni’s Tight End of the Year Award in 2005.
+Gates was selected to the NFL 2000s All-Decade Team and awarded the NFL Alumni’s Tight End of the Year Award in 2005.

 Tunnell reached the Pro Bowl nine times in his career and was named an All-Pro eight times.
-He is a member of the Pro Football Hall of Fame and was named the NFL 1950s All-Decade Team.
+He is a Pro Football Hall of Fame member and was named the NFL 1950s All-Decade Team.
 Tunnell had an incredible 79 career interceptions—the second-most in NFL history—totaling 1,282 yards.

 Randall was one of the most outstanding interior defensive linemen in NFL history.
 Randle made the Pro Bowl seven times, was an All-Pro six times, is a member of the NFL’s 1990s All-Decade Team, and was selected for the Pro Football Hall of Fame in 2010.